-You will need to contact an impartial mortgage adviser where you can discuss what remortgage deals are on offer.
+You will need to contact an impartial mortgage adviser where you can discuss what remortgage price deals are on offer.
 Once you have chosen the appropriate mortgage you can then ask the mortgage adviser to arrange the mortgage and you will then receive an 'offer in principle'.

-Your new lender will need to carry out a valuation on your home and make a formal remortgage or loan offer.
+Your new lender will need to carry out a valuation on your home and make a formal loan offer.
 This is then sent to your instructed solicitor and they will go through the lenders requirements and any stipulated requirements will be discussed with you.